As students, many career and educational options are open to us, especially with the growing popularity of online education.

-Put down your short-term as well as long-term goals and steps you have to take along the route.
+Put down your short-term as well as long-term goals and the steps you have to take along the route.

 As you begin school you will have an initial burst of motivation and excitement, but staying focused and maintaining your studies requires commitment and an investment of time.

 “And when you have decided, then rely upon Allah.
 Indeed, Allah loves those who rely [upon Him].”[Quran 3:159]

-Ensuring you sleep enough, eat properly and give yourself time for recreation is not just about enjoying life, it is about ensuring you are psychologically and physically able to put your best foot forward.
+Ensuring you sleep enough, eat properly, and give yourself time for recreation is not just about enjoying life, it is about ensuring you are psychologically and physically able to put your best foot forward.

 Instead of rushing out on exam days, give yourself an extra 10 minutes to read Quran and make duaa.

 You know the long-term goal, but it is important to break this down into smaller segments.

-Take the time to celebrate every semester you succeed in, reward yourself.
+Take the time to celebrate every semester you succeed in.
+Reward yourself.

 Remove any distractions from your immediate area.
-It is in your better interest to not open social media while studying or in class.
+It is in your best interest to not access social media while studying or in class.

 You know that answer.
 Are you reading this while you are supposed to be studying right now?Pages: 1 2